Fliplet/fliplet-cli/docs/API/components/form-builder.md

 ### `Fliplet.FormBuilder.get()`

-Retries the first or a specific form instance.
+Retrieves the first or a specific form instance.

 ```js
 // Gets the first form instance